wkalt/puppet-docs/source/guides/cert_renewal.markdown

 Before you replace your existing certificate, you'll want to make sure that the new one is able to verify your nodes' certificates.
 Choose any agent certificate file from the `ca/signed` directory for the following commands.
 The example uses `agent.pem`, but you should replace that with the actual filename:

 {% highlight console %}
-[root@master ssl]# openssl verify -CAfile ./certs/ca.pem ca/signed/agent.pem
+[root@master ssl]$ openssl verify -CAfile ./certs/ca.pem ca/signed/agent.pem
 ca/signed/agent.pem: OK
-[root@master ssl]# openssl verify -CAfile ./newcert.pem ca/signed/agent.pem
+[root@master ssl]$ openssl verify -CAfile ./newcert.pem ca/signed/agent.pem
 ca/signed/agent.pem: OK
 {% endhighlight %}